TheJelmega/prog-lang/design/README.md

 ### 7.12.2.
 Supertraits [↵](#712-trait-)

 A 'super trait' is a trait that is required to be implemented by a type to implement a specific trait.
-Aneywhere a generic or interface object is bounded by a trait, it is also bound by that trait's supertraits.
+Anywhere a generic or interface object is bounded by a trait, it is also bound by that trait's supertraits.

-Supertraits are declared as a trait bound on the `Self` type, and transitively the supertraits of traits declared in those trait bounds.
+Supertraits are declared as a trait bound on the `Self` type, and transitively the supertraits of traits declared in their trait bounds.
-The can either be defined as a bound directly on the trait, or to `Self` in a where clause.
+They can either be defined as a bound directly on the trait, or to `Self` in a where clause.
 A trait cannot be its own supertrait, and they cannot form any cyclical supertrait dependence.

 ### 7.12.3.
 Unsafe traits [↵](#712-trait-)

 Traits can be declared as `unsafe`.
-Unsafe traits come with additional requirements that the programmer needs to guarantee to follow.
+Unsafe traits come with additional requirements that the programmer needs to guarantee is being followed follow.

 ### 7.12.4.
 Visibility [↵](#712-trait-)